 If you own a forklift that features the internal combustion motor, the following things are the items that you should inspect while doing the pre-operation inspection.
 The items included in this list are just the additional items mentioned in the “general list.”

 - Any leaks

 - Pressure relief valve (ensure that the pressure relief valve is pointing up)

 - The liquid propane tank (a person is required to make sure that the liquid propane tank is fixed properly; h or she must also look for cracks and dents; inspect to ensure if it is suitable within the profile of the tank)

-It is important to take note of a person who will conduct the pre-operation forklift that he or she is required to use the accurate personal protective equipment (PPE) while doing the inspections.
-These personal protective equipment include the gauntlet gloves, long sleeves, and a face shield.
+It is important to note a person who will conduct the pre-operation forklift or is required to use the accurate personal protective equipment (PPE) while doing the inspections.
+These personal protective equipment include gauntlet gloves, long sleeves, and a face shield.

 Pre-Operational inspections for Liquid Propane Forklifts

-If you own a forklift that is liquid propane-powered, the following are the items that a person should check while doing the pre-operation checking.
-All the items included in this list are just the additional items to the items included in the “general list” that we mentioned a while ago.
+If you own a forklift liquid propane-powered, the following are the items that a person should check while doing the pre-operation checking.
+All the items included in this list are just the additional items to the items included in the “general list” mentioned a while ago.